-Block Third Party & Advertiser Cookies Easily in Safari
+Block Third Party & Advertiser Cookies in Safari for Mac

-• Click on the “Privacy” tab and select the ‘third party and advertisers’ radio box alongside the “Block Cookies” option
+- Select the ‘third party and advertisers’ radio box alongside the “Block Cookies” option, or choose one of the other two options:

 Blocking these cookies is different than using a browser ad blocker plugin because it simply forces the ad cookies to not gather data rather than blocking the ad completely.
 Third party ad cookies are generally used to serve relevant ads to web users, this is achieved by monitoring web usage habits and then serving ads based on the sites you visit.
 For example, if you visit a lot of Apple-related sites, you’ll probably see Apple-related ads elsewhere on the web.
 You can read more about this practice on Wikipedia.